Skip to content

 Here’s Better Streets’ heartfelt response to Ald.
 Lopez’s callous tweet about Riley O’Neil.
 And the alder made a broken-clock statement on another recent bike crash.

-Chicago Department of Transportation Complete Streets Planner Riley O'Neil, who diedin a dooring crash last Friday.
+Chicago Department of Transportation Complete Streets Planner Riley O'Neil, who died in a dooring crash last Friday.
 Photo via Working Bikes' Instagram.

 This post is sponsored by the Active Transportation Alliance.

 The Southwest Side’s Ald.
 Ray Lopez (15th) is obviously, a shrewd, witty guy, who deserves credit for working his way up Chicago’s ladder of political influence as a descendent of recent immigrants and a proud LGBTQ man.
-The latter is especially impressive when you know that in just about any other U.S. city, he’d be a Republican.
+The latter is especially impressive when you know that in just about any other U.S. city, he’d be registered as a Republican.

 But I probably don’t need to educate most Streetsblog Chicago readers about the more problematic aspects of Lopez’s decade-plus tenure at City Hall.
 Those range from his involvement in planning and defending the ICE crackdowns – despite the fact his own great-grandfather and husband were undocumented immigrants – to his proposal for “Ed Burke Day,” not long before the 14th Ward alder was convicted of corruption.